nata-ferguson/todo-w-localStorage/README.md

-a simple to do app demo with local storage implemented
+a simple to do app with local storage implemented
 <br> demo at https://frosty-clarke-4bf190.netlify.app